contentful/.github/SECURITY.md

 Security at Contentful

 Security being just important to us is a huge understatement.
 Security is a top priority at Contentful and we live it in our day-to-day activities.

-If you believe you have found a security vulnerability in any Contentful-owned repository , please report it to us as described below.
+If you believe you have found a security vulnerability in any Contentful-owned repository, please report it to us as described below.

 ## Supported Versions

-Refer to individual repostries for supported versions.
+Refer to individual repositories for supported versions.

 ## Reporting a Vulnerability